 What is the Native VLAN?

-By default, the native VLAN of all trunk ports on Cisco switches is assigned to VLAN 1 but it can be any valid VLAN number.
+By default, the native VLAN of all trunk ports on Cisco switches is assigned to VLAN 1, but it can be any valid VLAN number.

 There is another very important angle to this concept.
-The switches are not only putting the received untagged data into the native VLAN, but they are also sending the data in the Native VLAN untagged.
-Look at the example in Figure 3, the frames from VLAN 10 are carried across the trunk with 802.1q headers, but the frames from VLAN20 are carried across untagged because VLAN20 is the Native VLAN of the trunk port.
-All control plane messages such as CDP, VTP, and DTP are also sent through the Native VLAN i.e untagged.
+The switches are not only putting the received untagged frames into the native VLAN, but they are also sending the frames in the Native VLAN untagged.
+Look at the example in the diagram below.
+The frames from VLAN 10 are carried across the trunk with 802.1q headers, but the frames from VLAN20 are carried across untagged because VLAN20 is the Native VLAN of the trunk port.

 Configuring and Verifying Native VLAN on a Trunk port

-SW2#show interface Gi0/1 switchport
+SW2# show interface Gi0/1 switchport

 Name: Gig0/1